 One of the simplest ways to differentiate your workforce is by generation.
 It may or may not be the best way to segment your workforce, as generational stereotypes are often just that, stereotypes.
 That said, they do provide a great example for how groups of people may feel differently about variable pay.
 For example:

 - Baby boomers tend to be more private about pay, so public displays or discussion of pay may not feel motivating to this group: think goal charts and contests.
-This group tends to be focused on retirement and benefits, has longer tenures, and is less likely to be motivated by variable pay.
+This group tends to be focused on retirement and benefits, has longer tenures, and is less likely to be motivated by variable pay such as individual incentives.

 - We don’t yet know much about Generation Z, although they’ve already begun to enter the workforce.
 So far, they seem to be a bit of a pendulum swing back from the Millennial mindset in some ways.
 They are realistic and very eyes open.
 They’re not as public in communication as we can see from their online social media preferences for temporary apps like Snapchat vs. Facebook.